Redesign of library guides website

 Next Steps

-We are currently awaiting stakeholder review and approval before moving forward with the updated design.
+I am currently awaiting stakeholder review and approval before moving forward with the updated design.
+In the meantime, my colleague Arshia and I are starting to develop a CSS style guide for LibGuides following my in-progress designs.

 Personal Reflection